 My little book that I’ve been working on for the last few months, My Heart Is An Autumn Garage, came out today.
 It’s a short memoir about the breakdown I had in 2003 and my subsequent hospitalization.
-You can find it here on the publisher’s website.
+You can find it here on the publisher’s website or here on Amazon.
 I am still kind of overwhelmed with Feelings about this, so I’m not sure what else to say.

 Below a short excerpt that’ll hopefully explain the book better than I can right now.
 It takes place shortly after I agreed to sign myself in voluntarily to the psychiatric unit.